xthor0/documentation/salt-master-gitfs.md

 ~~~

 If you get no errors, congratulations!
 You can now start using your Salt master and deploying states with files pulled from Git.

-## Why would I want to set this up?
-Unless you work in a really small shop (and, frankly, even if you do), using GitFS with Salt gives the following benefits:

-- Multiple developers no longer step on each other while developing states
-- States can be tested locally, pushed to a dev branch for wider testing, and finally promoted to production.
-More testing == better product
-- Git provides an awesome history of who did what - it'll be easier to determine who made changes, and when, in case something goes wrong
-- Finally, you can treat your configuration management like infrastructure as code - and automate a deployment pipeline with the appropriate testing and gates!